Size: 2.2 Linear feet

-Collection Summary: The records of the Sheldon Ross Gallery measure 1.8 linear feet and date from 1970 to 2004, with the bulk of materials dating from 1976-1995.
+Summary: The records of the Sheldon Ross Gallery, Birmingham, Michigan, measure 2.2 linear feet and are dated 1970-2007, with the bulk of materials dating from 1976-1995.
 The majority of the collection consists of artists' files.
 About half of the materials relate to Romare Bearden's work and his relationship with Sheldon Ross, the gallery owner.
-Also included are artist files regarding George Grosz and Michigan artists.
-The contents of artist's files vary but generally include biographical information, printed materials, and photographic images.
+Also included are artists' files regarding George Grosz and Michigan artists.
+The contents of artists' files vary but generally include biographical information, printed materials and photographic images.
 The collection also contains correspondence, exhibition files, and photographs documenting the gallery's activities.

-The records were donated to the Archives of American Art in 2010 by Phyllis Ross, widow of Sheldon Ross.
+The records were donated to the Archives of American Art in 2010 and 2022 by Phyllis Ross, widow of Sheldon Ross.